 1. Dumbo the Flying Elephant in Fantasyland

-After failing to get my daughter (then age three) to ride Mr. Toad’s Wild Ride and instead taking my infant son, who clawed at my face with fear throughout, I have given up waiting out the ridiculously long lines for the dark rides in Fantasyland.
+After failing to get my daughter (then age 3) to ride Mr. Toad’s Wild Ride and instead taking my infant son, who clawed at my face with fear throughout, I have given up waiting out the ridiculously long lines for the dark rides in Fantasyland.
 Instead, we head to everyone’s favorite flying elephant.

 2. It’s a Small World in Fantasyland

 It is worth getting the cutesy Small World song stuck in your head all day for the smiles this ride will induce for your child.
-Plus, you get a big return (an eight-minute ride) for your small investment (typically a brief wait in line).
+Plus, you get a big return (an 8-minute ride) for your small investment (typically a brief wait in line).

 3. A Bug’s Land at Disney’s California Adventure

 This area includes three rides for little ones that you can hit pretty quickly since the lines tend to be minimal.
 While Tuck and Roll’s Drive’Em Buggies bumper cars are fun for preschoolers, the other two rides are wonderful choices for kids and babies alike.
 There is Flik’s Flyers, which is a slightly less magical version of Dumbo’s ride, and Heimlich’s Chew Chew Train, for which you board a talking caterpillar who chews his way though a garden of sweet-smelling treats like watermelon and animal crackers.
 Wait until kids are older to brave the 3-D film It’s Tough to Be a Bug!
-I took my daughter when she was a little over age two.
+I took my daughter when she was a little over 2 years old.
 Too scary!

 4. Minnie’s House in Mickey’s Toontown